Bates College Fellows

 Hoang Vu Tran’ research and teaching interests include critical race theory, whiteness, and education.
 Particularly, he is interested in how educational stakeholders understand race and racial subordination in the ‘colorblind’ era.
 He received a PhD in Education from University of California, Berkeley, MA in Education from California State University–Long Beach, and BA in History from University of California, Irvine.
 He completed his dissertation with the support of the University of California’s Chancellor’s and Dissertation Year fellowships.

-His study, “The Betrayal of Brown v.
-Board of Education: How Brown’s promise is unfulfilled and what it says about the continuing problem of race in education,” examines the history of the Supreme Court’s interventions on race since Brown and the Civil Rights Era.
-Utilizing a critical race framework, he argues that contemporary political movements opposed to race positive policies, in and beyond education, are discursive progenies of segregationist cloaked in colorblindness.
+His work examines the history of the Supreme Court’s interventions on race since Brown v.
+Board of Education and the Civil Rights Era.
+Utilizing a critical race framework, Hoang argues that contemporary political movements opposed to race positive policies, in and beyond education, are discursive progenies of segregationist cloaked in colorblindness.
 He enjoys teaching and working with students examining issues of race, policy, and the democratic promise of education.

 Connecticut College Fellows